 A common example of company culture is whether you have a dedicated space and time for “watercooler conversation” or not (it’s best that you do!).
 Or the way you check in with remote employees and measure progress.

 For example, do you expect them to work a certain number of hours per week?
 Or do you focus only on the deliverables?
-The more open about your expectations you are, the stronger your company culture will be.
+The more you're open about your expectations, the stronger your company culture will be.

 3. Soft skills

-It is true that remote workers are more productive than in-house employees, they also manage to collaborate effectively despite the barriers in communication.
+It is true that remote workers are more productive than in-house employees, they also manage to collaborate effectively despite the barriers to communication.
 Otherwise, the whole remote work concept would have fallen apart.

-But if communication and collaboration is challenging for employees that interact daily and in person, imagine how tough it is for those who work remotely.
-Or, how much organization it takes for a remote worker to manage their time and prioritize their workload.
+But if communication and collaboration are challenging for employees that interact daily and in person, imagine how tough it is for those who work remotely.
+Or, how much organization it takes for remote worker to manage their time and prioritize their workload.

 4. Role clarity